multitudes/42-minishell/README.md

 ```
 <<1 cat | <<2 cat | ( <<3 cat | <<4 cat || <<5 cat | ( <<6 cat ) && <<7 cat ) | <<8 cat <<9 () | <<10 cat
 ```
-In the first case, you can press CTRL+D 10 times, no error, heredocs are handles left-to-right.
+In the first case, you can press CTRL+D 10 times, no error, DLESSs are handles left-to-right.
 In the second case, you'll get a syntax error as soon as you press enter.
-In the third case, you can press CTRL+D until heredoc #8 is handled, afterwards you'll get a syntax error.
+In the third case, you can press CTRL+D until DLESS #8 is handled, afterwards you'll get a syntax error.
-In the fourth case, you can press CTRL+D until heredoc #9 is handled, afterwards you'll get a syntax error.
+In the fourth case, you can press CTRL+D until DLESS #9 is handled, afterwards you'll get a syntax error.
 Of course, the cat commands could've been left out, but i kept them for clarity.
-Now, of course you don't have to handle it like bash, but bash shows a good way to handle heredocs. (edited)
+Now, of course you don't have to handle it like bash, but bash shows a good way to handle DLESSs. (edited)

 ## environmental and local variables
 In Bash, when you create a variable using the var="heyhey" syntax, you're creating a shell variable.
 Shell variables are only available in the current shell (i.e., the current terminal session).
 They are not passed to child processes (i.e., commands or scripts that you run from the current shell).